-Anyone involved in a vehicle collision is required by law to remain at the scene to offer assistance to injured victims and provide contact information to the police.
+Anyone involved in a Virginia car accident is required by law to remain at the scene to offer assistance to injured victims and provide contact information to the police.
 While that’s a common-sense requirement, there are thousands of incidents per year in Virginia where at-fault drivers leave before law enforcement arrives.
 For the best shot at financial recovery when you are injured in a crash, you need to know what to do—and what not to do—after a hit and run.

 Why Drivers Flee the Scene and What to Do After a Virginia Hit and Run